 John G. Carlton Memorial Scholarship in Journalism

-For nearly 30 years at Tucson's Catalina High School, “Mr. C.” helped launch the careers of hundreds of journalists and students who went into law, education, business and other fields.
-To honor Carlton, who died in 2015, this endowed fund was established to provide scholarships for journalism majors — especially those who work for the Arizona Daily Wildcat, UATV-3 or KAMP Student Radio.
+For nearly 30 years at Tucson's Catalina High School, “Mr. C.” helped launch the careers of students who went into journalism, law, education, business and other fields.
+To honor Carlton, who died in 2015, this endowed fund was established by brothers Jackson and Abe Kwok to provide scholarships for journalism majors — especially those who work for the Arizona Daily Wildcat, UATV-3 or KAMP Student Radio.
 Story

 Jacqueline E. Sharkey Watchdog Journalism Fund